 Equity contracts are under a letter of agreement (LOA) based on LORT D. Minimum Equity salary for 2017 is $679/wk.
 The 2017 company will be 8 Equity, 6 non-Equity and 2 intern contracts.
 In addition, the Apprentice Actor Training Program will bring 14 early career professional actors from training programs across the country to study with the company.
 (GRSF.org/apprentice) Dates for the 2017 season are: first rehearsal May 9, first opening June 23, season closes July 30.
 All contracts include housing and require residence in Winona, Minnesota for the 12 weeks of the season.

-Fran Edstrom, Interim Chair
+Fran Edstrom, Past Board Chair

 Winona Post (retired)

-Vice President, Knitcraft Corporation
+Vice President, Knitcraft

 Realtor, Broker, Exit Realty